This article originally appeared on VICE Canada.

 However, it has now been more than a decade since the original bombing, and two years since the search warrants contained in the ITO were executed, and no charges have been laid.
 The investigation appears to be a standstill.
 Years of surveillance has netted no results.

 The investigation has become white elephant for the force, taking up a significant amount of resources with very little to show for it.

 "For the IRI, they have sweet fuck-all," Eric says.

 Parts of the ITO, however, do offer some circumstantial evidence that may later lead to an arrest.
 In 2013, police intercepted a conversation involving one suspect where he admitted to obtaining explosives with two others.
 It's unclear what happened to those explosives.

-The first communique taking responsibility for the attack on the hydro-electric tower, timed for just days before then-President George W. Bush's visit to Canada, claimed the attack was to protest the "energy hegemony" of the United States.
+The first communique taking responsibility for the attack on the hydroelectric tower, timed for just days before then president George W. Bush's visit to Canada, claimed the attack was to protest the "energy hegemony" of the United States.
 The next, targeting the executive from the Canadian Petroleum Products Institute railed against the Canadian "petroleum oligarchy."
-In the third release, the claim of responsibility for bombing the army recruitment centre dropped the "Initiative" from their name, and styled themselves simply Résistance Internationaliste, and focused primarily on militarization, instead of energy.
+In the third release, the claim of responsibility for bombing the army recruitment center dropped the "Initiative" from their name, and styled themselves simply Résistance Internationaliste, and focused primarily on militarization, instead of energy.

 Eric, despite being listed as the mastermind of this bombing campaign in the ITO, was approached by INSET in early 2015 to gauge his interest in becoming an informant.
 He supplied VICE with recordings of that conversation.